1. The Vijayanagara Empire was founded in ___________.

 Explanation: All these travelers wrote about social and cultural aspects of the empire.

-40. The official court language of Vijayanagara was:
+40. The official court language of Vijayanagara was___________.

 A) Kannada